UBC-CIC/EC2Ensemble/docs/DeploymentGuide.md

 This will show a prompt where you enter parameters for the Cloudformation Stack, here are the details of the parameters:

 -   Stack Name: Put your desired stack name here
 -   AWS Region: Put the region where you want the solution to be deployed.
-This should be the same region where your frontend will be deployed.
+This should be the **same region where your frontend will be deployed**.
 -   WebAppUrl: Put the URL of the frontend here (for CORS).
 Since we are deploying the backend before the frontend, leave this empty for now.
 -   DeployedRegion: Put the regions you want to deploy Jacktrip servers to.
 Write the regions separated by comma.
 -   ExecutionRoleName: If your StackSet execution role name is different from the default one, please insert it here, otherwise you can keep the default value.